AdobeDocs/journey-optimizer.en/help/using/experience-decisioning/context-data.md

         ![](assets/decision-rules-context-datastream-service.png)

-Once the datastream is saved, the selected dataset's information is automatically fetched and integrated into Experience Decisioning, typically becoming available within approximately 24 hours.
+Once the datastream is saved, the selected dataset's information is automatically fetched and integrated into Decisioning, typically becoming available within approximately 24 hours.

 For further guidance on how to work with Adobe Experience Platform, explore the following resources: